 iii.
 The Secretary of the Board shall be directly responsible to the Board and shall have charge of the corporate seal, books and records of the Board.

 iv.
 The Secretary of the Board shall perform such additional duties as may from time to time be assigned by the Board.

 v.
-The Secretary of the Board shall issue or cause to be issued notices of all meetings of the Board of Governors Bylaws - page 7 Board, when directed so to do.
+The Secretary of the Board shall issue or cause to be issued notices of all meetings of the Board, when directed so to do.

 vi.
 The Board may from time to time appoint an Acting Secretary of the Board to perform the duties of the Secretary of the Board when the latter is unable by reason of absence or other cause to perform such duties.

 vii.
-At the last meeting of the Board in the fiscal year, the Board shall elect a Chair for an initial term of two (2) years to begin July 1st of the subsequent fiscal year, following a recommendation from the Nominating Committee and any additional nominations submitted by Board members at large.
+At the last meeting of the Board in the fiscal year, the Board shall elect a Chair for an initial term of no more than two (2) years to begin July 1st of the subsequent fiscal year, following a recommendation from the Nominating Committee and any additional nominations submitted by Board members at large.
 Where a vacancy arises during the fiscal year, the Board may elect a Chair to complete the term of the departed Chair.

 ix.
 The Board, on the recommendation of the President and Vice-Chancellor, may from time to time prescribe the duties of officers and employees of the University, provided that the duties so prescribed are not inconsistent with the Act of Incorporation or the bylaws of the Board from time to time in force.